 Special needs exist across a large spectrum, and we all know pets personalities vary wildly, even within species, so playtime can take a lot of forms.
 For my own wobbly cat, Aslan, he is food motivated and rarely takes an interest in toys.
 We have found that puzzle toys involving high-value treats, like fresh cooked meat, keep his interest, take him time to solve, keep his brain busy, give him a valuable payoff for effort, and improve his strength.
 Many pets will appreciate the same types of toys and games that “normal” pets appreciate, but you may have to work with your pet to find a play style that works for them and for you.

 Bedtime routines can be as different as every pet in your house.
-For unstable pets who like to sleep in your bed with you, building or purchasing stairs or ramps will help them safely make it in and out of the bed.
-Some pets may require these surfaces to be carpeted or textured to prevent falls.
-Blind pets benefit from minimal change in their environment, so keeping your pet’s bedding in the same areas as part of their routine will help them feel safe and comfortable.
+For unstable pets who like to sleep in your bed, stairs or a ramp will make a huge difference.
+Some pets may require these surfaces to be carpeted or textured to prevent slipping.
+Blind pets benefit from minimal change in their environment, so keep bedding, feeding and play areas at the same location.
 Pets with anxiety may enjoy an article of your clothing in or near their bed for reassurance.
 Pets with low vision may require nightlights or other types of lighting throughout the night to help them stay oriented.

 Other considerations may be taken for special needs cats who like to sleep on top of objects, like tables, but are prone to falling.
 A friend sent me a picture of an end table in her living room.
 She zip-tied a pool noodle to it and covered it with a blanket.

 This essentially created a high bolster bed to allow her wobbly cat to relax on the table without risking falling.
 Pets with poor balance may need your help to get into bed.
 Animals, much like people need to be on a regular daily routine.
 Feed them at the same time every day.